Davo176/RSVP/README.txt

   make your changes to files
-  IF YOU WANT, BACKUP THE DATABASE ONLY CHANGE backup.sql at key points we may want to create more backups. git add git commit -m "message" git push git push -set--upstream origin
+  IF YOU WANT, BACKUP THE DATABASE ONLY CHANGE backup.sql at key points we may want to create more backups. git status
+    to see which files you have made changes to git add
+    add files you have made changes to git commit -m "message" git push git push -set--upstream origin